MatsNissen-Lie/kdd-process/readme.md

 All the code used for the analysis can be found [here](https://web.ist.utl.pt/~claudia.antunes/DSLabs/#).

+It should be copied and applied to the datasets.
+Our job is to analyze the plots, provide insights and write a lab report.

 This resource contains additional details and examples that complement the work in this project.

 ## Datasets Used in the Project